nathenlow/RecipeHeist/README.md

 - Nathen Low
     - created the foundation of the app consisting of bottom navigation view which navigates User to different pages and the 4 main fragments (Browse,Updates,Download,Profile)
     - created the sign up and sign in page
-    - tried many different HTTP clients and decided on the most optimal HTTP client for our online database (OkHttp) and created a class that is filled with get, post, put, patch methods for my team to use.
+    - tried many different HTTP clients and decided on the most optimal HTTP client (OkHttp) for our online database (reastdb.io) and created a class (RestDB) that is filled with get, post, put, patch methods for my team to use.
     - created the RecipeItem activity which displays the recipe infomation (refer to appendix RecipeItem) and handles actions such as like and bookmark.
     - created the search function to search for recipes.
 It saves recent searches too. (refer to appendix SearchRecipe)
     - created the browse page. it has contains features to emhance one's browsing experience such as pagination. (refer to appendix Browse)